CHA2DS2-VAScStart Assessment

 Who should be assessed with CHA2DS2‑VASc?

-Primarily adults with atrial fibrillation.
-The score helps clinicians estimate stroke risk in atrial fibrillation and guide anticoagulation decisions.
+Mainly adults with atrial fibrillation.
+It helps estimate stroke risk and supports anticoagulation discussions.

 Q